arriven/blog-drafts/rust-ci-caching/index.md

 **Except if we use `rocksdb` instead of `sled`**

-For some reason not including `$CARGO_HOME/registry/src` to the cache leads to full recompilation of `librocksdb-sys` and everything that depends on it (I suspect `bindgen` as the culprit but this needs further testing):
+For some reason not including `$CARGO_HOME/registry/src` to the cache leads to full recompilation of `librocksdb-sys` and everything that depends on it (~I suspect `bindgen` as the culprit but this needs further testing~ Edit: it turns out there's an [issue](https://github.com/rust-lang/cargo/issues/11083) and it's caused by `rocksdb` using `rerun-if-changed` on a folder in `build.rs`):

 ```sh
 $ cargo test --locked --no-run